All Episodes

 And we run that straight backwards.

-I'm just isolating a small section in reversal played at three different speeds.
+And I'm just isolating a small section in reverse.

-And backwards she says, I'm that person.
+And backwards, she says, I'm that person.

 And once more.